 While the official start of the program is slated for next year, from today onwards, members who take certain actions, such as offsetting their flights, home and car, installing solar panels, or contributing towards the protection of the Great Barrier Reef, will see these actions count towards their sustainability targets for achieving Green tier status.

-Other environmentally friendly behaviours, like walking to work and contributing to the purchase of sustainable aviation fuel, will also be rewarded after the program launches officially next year.
+In addition, once the program officially kicks off next year, other environmentally friendly behaviours like walking to work, and contributing to the purchase of sustainable aviation fuel, will also be rewarded.

 Further information on the green tier and how customers can offset their emissions can be found here.
-We are still waiting on the Qantas website to be updated with more details.

 To get news like this delivered straight to your inbox, subscribe to our newsletter: